Arizona DUI Laws

 Aggravated DUI for Child in the car

-If you’ve been charged with an aggravated DUI for having a child in the car under the age of 15 then you can be charged with a class 6 felony in the state of Arizona.
-If you have received this type of charge you are facing the amount of jail time typically that you would receive with a misdemeanor DUI.
+If you’ve been charged with an aggravated DUI for having a child in the vehicle under the age of 15, then you can be charged with a class 6 felony in the state of Arizona.
+If you have received this type of charge, you are facing the amount of jail time typically that you would receive with a misdemeanor DUI.
 However, it is not always the case that you’re going to receive a misdemeanor DUI because it is charged as a class 6 felony.
 Also, you do face up to a year of having your license revoked in addition to 10 years of probation.

 DUI FAQ for Arizona

-DUI and Your Drivers license
+DUI and Your Driver’s license

 Ignition Interlock Device Requirements for a DUI in Arizona

 So once you are convicted of a DUI how long will you have to have an ignition interlock device on your vehicle (as well as any vehicle you drive.
 It depends on the type of DUI you got, or whether you have had a DUI lawyer working hard for you.
-Normally the ignition interlock device must be in place anywhere from one to two years, where a super extreme DUI requires anywhere from 18 months to two years.
+Usually, the ignition interlock device must be in place anywhere from one to two years, whereas a super extreme DUI requires anywhere from 18 months to two years.
 If you have a work vehicle, however, there may be certain exceptions.
 However, you should consult with an experienced Phoenix DUI Lawyer before doing such.

 DUIs are Worse for Minors

 If you’re under 21, the penalties are even more severe.
-Arizona has adopted a Zero Tolerance stance with minors and drinking.
+Arizona has adopted a Zero Tolerance stance toward minors and drinking.
 If you’re found driving with any detectable amount of alcohol or drugs in your system, your license will automatically be suspended for up to two years.
 Plus, you’ll face additional penalties, including fines and possible jail time.